JBEI/KineticLearning/README.md

 # Kinetic Learning
-Learnin Kinetic Models from Time Series Proteomics and Metabolomics Data.
+Learning Kinetic Models from Time Series Proteomics and Metabolomics Data.

 There are two main files in this repository: 'Create Data Set.ipynb' and 'KineticLearning.ipynb'.
 The first creates simulated data sets, and the second builds and analyzes models generated from proteomic and metabolomic data.
 Install the correct dependencies for the project, open the notebook of interest.
 Set the parameters at the top of the file, and run!

-Note: These notebooks often take a long time to run (several hours) and have not been optimized for speed of execution.
+**Note**: These notebooks often take a long time to run (several hours) and have not been optimized for speed of execution.

+This code distributed under the license specified in the License.pdf file and is patent pending.